SoftwareAG/c8y-docs/content/event-language/advanced-cel-bundle/advanced-trigger.md

     where e.measurement.type = "c8y_TemperatureMeasurement"
     output every 20 events;

-If you need to take all measurements into account because e.g. you want to calculate the sum of your measurements and you do not want to update it for every new measurement.
+If you need to take all measurements into account because for example, you want to calculate the sum of your measurements and you do not want to update it for every new measurement.

     select
         sum(getNumber(e, "myCustomMeasurement.mySeries.value")),